 RSV is the most common cause of lower respiratory tract infections and the leading viral cause of severe lower respiratory tract disease in infants and young children worldwide.
 In the U.S., RSV is the leading cause of hospitalization of infants, and globally, is second only to malaria as a cause of death in children under one year of age., Despite the induction of post-infection immunity, repeat infection and lifelong susceptibility to RSV is common.,

-We announced the initiation of a global pivotal Phase 3 clinical trial, known as Prepare, of the RSV F Vaccine in 5,000 to 8,255 healthy pregnant women in December 2015.
+We initiated Prepare, a global pivotal Phase 3 clinical trial of our RSV F Vaccine, in 5,000 to 8,255 healthy pregnant women in December 2015.
 The primary objective of the Prepare trial is to determine the efficacy of maternal immunization with the RSV F Vaccine against symptomatic RSV lower respiratory tract infection with hypoxemia in infants through a minimum of the first 90 days of life.
 This Phase 3 trial utilizes a group sequential design and is expected to take between three and four years to complete.
-We are currently in discussion with the U.S. Food and Drug Administration, Center for Biologics Evaluation and Research (FDA) about conducting an interim analysis of the Prepare trial as early as late 2017, although a decision has not yet been made.
+We are currently in discussion with the U.S. Food and Drug Administration, Center for Biologics Evaluation and Research (FDA) about conducting an informational analysis of the Prepare trial in late 2017.
+These discussions lead us to believe we will be allowed to conduct an informational analysis that would provide an indication of the vaccine’s potential efficacy against the primary endpoint.

 In September 2015, we announced positive top-line data from a Phase 2 clinical trial of our RSV F Vaccine in 50 healthy pregnant women and their infants.
 This clinical trial evaluated the safety and immunogenicity of our RSV F Vaccine in pregnant women in their third trimester, and assessed the transplacental transfer of maternal antibodies induced by the vaccine.
 The trial also examined the impact of maternal immunization on infant safety during the first year of life and RSV-specific antibody levels through the infants’ first six months of life.
 Immunized women demonstrated a geometric mean 14-fold rise in anti-F IgG, 29-fold rise in palivizumab-competing antibodies and a 2.7 and 2.1-fold rise in microneutralization titers against RSV/A and RSV/B respectively.
 In contrast, women who received placebo demonstrated no significant change in antibody levels.
 The infants’ antibody levels at delivery averaged 90-100% of the mothers’ levels, indicating efficient transplacental transfer of antibodies from mother to infant.
 The estimated half-lives of infant PCA, anti-F IgG, RSV/A and RSV/B microneutralizing antibodies, based on data through day 60, were 41, 30, 36 and 34 days, respectively.